Tomasz Midzierski: Short term moves

 One of the difficulties that Midzierski had during the start of his career was the lack of stability with a club.
 This would continue after his move away from Lechia, initially joining Zawisza Bydgoszcz.
 The move saw him dropping from Poland's first division, to Poland's third division.
 It was a move that proved to be successful though, with Midzierski making 25 league appearances that season, more league appearances than the rest of his career combined thus far.
 Before the start of the new season, Midzierski had already committed to leaving Zawisza, this time to join I liga club Sandecja Nowy Sącz.
-His move to Sandecja saw him playing for his longest period yet, but it was still for only 2 seasons.
-In his first season Midzierski struggled to make an impact on the first team, only making 5 league appearances.
+His move to Sandecja saw him playing for his longest period yet, but it was still for only two seasons.
+In his first season Midzierski struggled to make an impact on the first team, only making five league appearances.
 He had a better second season however as he went on to make 23 league appearances, a combined total of 28 league appearances for the club.
-For the start of the 2012–13 season Midzierski rejoined Górnik Łęczna (then playing under the name GKS Bogdanka) who he played for, for the first time, 5 years prior.
-Midzierski had his most successful season yet, playing in nearly every game for the club that season, making 32 league appearances and scoring 2 goals, making 34 appearances in all competitions for that season.
+For the start of the 2012–13 season Midzierski rejoined Górnik Łęczna (then playing under the name GKS Bogdanka), a club he had first played for five years prior.
+Midzierski had his most successful season yet, playing in nearly every game for the club that season, making 32 league appearances and scoring two goals, making 34 appearances in all competitions for that season.

 Miedź Legnica

 In 2013 Midzierski joined Miedź Legnica, a move that gave him stability with a club for a number of seasons.
 Upon joining the I liga club Midzierski instantly became an important defender.
 Over the next four seasons he played most league games each season, and had made his 100th appearance for the club by the start of his fourth season with the club.
 For the first three seasons of playing with Miedź the club were neither in danger of relegation or had a chance of being promoted.
-In his final season however the club were in a strong position, finishing the season in 4th place, only 1 point of second place and automatic promotion.
-After four seasons with the club Midzierski made 125 appearances and scored 9 goals in the league, and 134 appearances and 11 goals in all competitions.
+In his final season however the club were in a strong position, finishing the season in fourth place, only one point from second place and automatic promotion.
+After four seasons with the club Midzierski made 125 appearances and scored nine goals in the league, and 134 appearances and 11 goals in all competitions.

 In 2017 Midzierski joined GKS Katowice, a move that saw him staying with the club for just over a season.
-He went on to make a further 22 appearances and scoring 2 goals in his first league season, and 3 more league appearances at the start of his second season, before he made the transfer to Górnik Łęczna for his third spell with the club.
+He went on to make a further 22 appearances and scoring two goals in his first league season, and three more league appearances at the start of his second season, before he made the transfer to Górnik Łęczna for his third spell with the club.